 Delegated Regulation (EU) 2020/217, adopted on October 4, 2019, has been published on February 18, 2020 as the 14th ATP.
 (Adaptation to technical and scientific progress) of the CLP Regulation (Classification, Labelling and Packaging of Substances).
 It covers a total of six ingredients that can be used in cosmetic products, including titanium dioxide.
 Which therefore officially becomes a carcinogen category 2 by inhalation.

 The most significant priniples of the Cosmetics Regulation include:

 - Strengthened safety requirements for cosmetic products

-Manufacturers need to follow specific requirements in the preparation of a product safety report prior to placing a product on the market.
+Manufacturers must follow certain requirements when preparing a report.
+About product safety prior to placing the product on the market.